 The extent of the Toiyabe National Forest is indeed massive.

 And they are great folks working for the Forest Service out there.
-Every time I've called them up or visited the Ranger District Offices I've met the best, most helpful and knowledgable folks.
+Every time I've called them up, visited the Ranger District Offices, or met their Wilderness Rangers on the trail, I've found that they are the best, most helpful and knowledgeable folks.

 Permits are obtained from Ranger Districts.